Notes on the Geography of Argentina: From Boca to the Torre

 The neighborhood on this side of the river is called Boca, which make perfect sense unless you've forgotten every blinkin' bit o' yer never very good high-school Spanish.
 Boca's an overwrought tourist neighborhood now, but right here there's one interesting thing.
 See it?

-He did name the dory after himself.
+No false modesty: he named the dory after himself.